amahent/amahent/README.md

-# Amahe — Geophysics & Machine Learning for Subsurface Modeling
+# Hi, I'm an undergraduate in Geophysics in São Paulo, Brazil

 I'm an undergraduate in Geophysics working at the intersection of **subsurface data analysis** and **machine learning**, with broad interest in data science for geosciences.

 This profile showcases my academic and applied projects, from predictive modeling of mineral occurrences using real-world geophysical data to exploratory analysis of complex, multivariate datasets.
 I work mainly with open-source tools and public datasets (e.g., CPRM, ANP).

----

-## About

-With a background in Earth sciences and quantitative modeling, my experience bridges:
+With a background in Earth sciences and quantitative modeling, my experience bridges spatial data analysis, exploratory statistics, Supervised machine learning, geophysical & geological processing data and open geodata workflows.

-- Spatial data analysis
-- Exploratory statistics
-- Supervised machine learning
-- Geophysical processing
-- Geophysical and geological interpretation
-- Open geodata workflows

 I have worked with airborne magnetometry, gamma-ray spectrometry, borehole data, lithologies, faults, and structural features to build interpretable ML models and data visualizations.